-This setup guide will show you how to properly set up your Shure SM7B dynamic microphone with the Focusrite Scarlett 2i2 Audio interface.
+In this setup guide, we will show you how to set up your Shure SM7B dynamic microphone properly with the Focusrite Scarlett 2i2 Audio interface.

-We test whether an inline preamp like the Cloudlifter CL-1 is required.
+We will also test whether an inline preamp like the Cloudlifter CL-1 is required.

-We also demonstrate how this combination sounds (3:43) with a demonstration of the Scarlett 2i2 Air Button.
+We also demonstrate how this combination sounds (3:43) by demonstrating the Scarlett 2i2 Air Button.

 Quick Answer: For best results you will need a Cloudlifter (or other inline preamp as well.
 Connect the Shure SM7B to your Cloudlifter using an XLR cable.
 Connect the Cloudlifter to the Scarlett 2i2 using another XLR cable.
 Turn on 48v of phantom power.
 Increase the input gain until you see that you are getting close to -12db on your computer.

 The Shure SM7B is a versatile, dynamic microphone known for its smooth, natural sound quality.
 It is widely used for various applications, such as podcasting, voiceover work, and recording vocals for music.